tomwechsler/Ethical_Hacking_and_Penetration_Testing/Fundamentals/Metasploit_terminology_commands.md

 **vulns**: A command used to display the vulnerabilities that have been identified during exploitation.

 **services**: To display the services that are running on the target system.

+**hosts**: To display the hosts that have been identified during exploitation.